Breaking old habits and embracing new ones…

 Whatever you are deciding to change or improve, I think we would all agree that we need to make a commitment and decision to stick with our intentions and be determined not give up.
 But that is hard and we all benefit from encouragement.
 Consider for a moment, who will help you?
 Your family and friends?
 Or might they put temptation in your way?

 Planning and preparation is key?

 Knowing where to start is vital.
 If you are serious about looking after yourself and taking steps to improve your well-being, you need a plan which will help you know what to do, how to prepare, keep you focussed and provide you with a guide to change, with ‘points of interest’ along the way.

-To help you, please sign up to my 21 day Wellbeing Challenge.
+To help you change the conversation and break those old habits, I have devised a 21 day Wellbeing Challenge.
 Each day, I will suggest activities which will help you work on your body, mind and spirit.
-The planner is split into seven sections:
+Which will cover the 7 important aspects of wellbeing which are:

 We all have wobbles and could use a bit of friendly support, because when we make changes, the ones which last are the ones we enjoy.

 I am reminded of Stephen Covey’s seventh habit, from his book Seven Habits of Highly Effective People, which is about ‘preserving and enhancing the greatest asset you have – you’.
 It means having a balanced programme for self-renewal in the four areas of your life: physical, social/emotional, mental and spiritual.
 As you renew in these areas, you create growth and change in your life.